 I miss the call.
 I recognise the number but cannot identify it: I call back.
 The voice is reassuring in its immediate familiarity; a softly musical, slightly apologetic lilt, a faint West Country burr.
 It is a voice I have known for many years; it is so clear that I know she must be calling from somewhere close by.
-Yet she has recently talked of imminent departure for a late-career gap-year; travelling to long-envisioned, little-known, distant places.
+Yet she has recently talked of imminent departure for a late-career gap-year; she needed to court mystery again - travelling to long-envisioned, little-known, distant places.

 I continue to misconstrue: 'Where in the world are you?'
-I ask, part genuine enquiry, part misjudged tease about her unstarted travels.
+I ask, part genuine enquiry, part misjudged tease about her (wrongly assumed) unstarted travels.
 'Oh, I'm in Ashqabat' she says prosaically, as if this should be self-evident.
 I make some opaque but friendly sound to deflect attention from my geographical ignorance and misfired humour.
 'That's in Turkmenistan' she explains without comebackance.